-Blackboard, Microsoft office software, collaboration software like Skype or Webex, computer desktops, laptops with microphones, speakers and a server with Internet access and access to the online learning management system, printer, scanner, fax machine, projector, telephone, file cabinets, and computer desks.
+The available equipment at the school consists of typical instructional aids such as online learning management software like Canvas, Microsoft office software, collaboration software like zoom, computer desktops, laptops with microphones, speakers and a server with Internet access and access to the online learning management system, printer, scanner, fax machine, projector, telephone, file cabinets, and computer desks.
 All of the furnishings and equipment are owned by the school.

 Students will be required to separately purchase workbooks for courses as referenced in the enrollment agreement.
 Students will have learning resources available to them by purchasing required workbooks at the online stores mentioned above.
 All workbooks are clearly shown in each course syllabus provided in this catalog.
-The University office will have
+The University office will have computer desktop, laptop with microphone, speakers and a server with Internet access and access to the online learning management system, printer, scanner, fax machine, projector, telephone, file cabinets, and computer desks.

-The faculty/instructors will be located remotely and will have a computer with access to the LMS with the web conference software and othersoftware and hardware as listed below.
-So this office will primarily be an administrative office and the equipment listed will suffice since all the courses will be web-based.
+The faculty/instructors for our online programs are located remotely and will have a computer with access to the LMS with the web conference software and other software and hardware as listed below.